gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.16.40**
 - Zombie Piglins who spawn on top of Striders will have a Golden Sword instead of Warped Fungus on a stick
+- Striders in this version have 7.5 hearts or 15 health points instead of 10 hearts or 20 health points

 **1.16.100**
 - Zombies and Skeletons put shields in their wrong hand.
 So when updating to later versions and giving the mob an extra shield will put the second shield in the correct hand allowing for double wielding mobs with shields.